Fond du Lac food pantry helping rural Wisconsin

-In February, Local Five honored organizer Lori Schmitz as a ‘Remarkable Woman’.
+In February, WFRV Local 5 honored organizer Lori Schmitz as a ‘Remarkable Woman‘.

-Local Five caught up with Lori to talk about how the pantry is managing during this health crisis.
+WFRV Local 5 caught up with Lori to talk about how the pantry is managing during this health crisis.

-Lori’s been paying it back for the past five years as a Holyland pantry volunteer.
+Lori has been paying it back for the past five years as a Holyland Food Pantry volunteer.

 On most days, you can find Lori buried in boxes and bags of food for those in need– and during this health crisis, the need for bags filled with food keeps growing.